MIMIC-LOGICS/Mouse-Synthesizer/README.md

 # Human-Behaviour

 The project is built on human biometric theory, thus almost impossible to be recognized by any form of antibots nor human.
-In the image below, one is a real human generated movement, the other is a synthetized trajectory from MIMIC.
+In the image below, one is a real human generated movement, the other is a synthesized trajectory from MIMIC.
-More images are avaible <a href="https://github.com/MIMIC-LOGICS/Mouse-Synthetizer/tree/main/images">here</a>.
+More images are avaible <a href="https://github.com/MIMIC-LOGICS/Mouse-Synthesizer/tree/main/images">here</a>.

 <img src="https://raw.githubusercontent.com/MIMIC-LOGICS/Mouse-Synthetizer/main/images/sample_1.png">